imfede/hearthbeat/README.md

 ## How to install

+First, make sure you have `libcurl` installed.
 It comes shipping with a very simple configuration so you just have to do:
 ```
 ./configure
 make